tomduck/pandoc-eqnos/README.md

 **New in 2.0.0:**  This version represents a major revision of pandoc-eqnos.
 While the interface is similar to that of the 1.x series, some users may encounter minor compatibility issues.

-Meta variable names have been updated.
-Deprecated names have been removed, and new variables have been added.

 Warning messages are a new feature of pandoc-eqnos.
 The meta variable `eqnos-warning-level` may be set to `0`, `1`, or `2` depending on the degree of warnings desired.
 Warning level `1` (the default) will alert users to bad references, malformed attributes, and unknown meta variables.
 Warning level `2` adds informational messages that should be helpful with debugging.
 Level `0` turns all messages off.

+Meta variable names have been updated.
+Deprecated names have been removed, and new variables have been added.

+The basic filter and library codes have been refactored and improved with a view toward maintainability.
+While extensive tests have been performed, some problems may have slipped through unnoticed.
+Bug reports should be submitted to our [Issues tracker].

+#### TeX/PDF ###

 TeX codes produced by pandoc-eqnos are massively improved.
 The hacks used before were causing some users problems.
 The new approach provides more flexibility and better compatibility with the LaTeX system.